Compute

 Custom Policies

 Custom policies can be created as a supplement to the system-defined policies of CCE.
-For the actions that can be added to custom policies, see Permissions Policies and Supported Actions.
+For details about actions supported in custom policies, see Permissions and Supported Actions.

 You can create custom policies in either of the following ways: